-The Japanese bobtail is a petite and outgoing kitty companion.
+The Japanese Bobtail is a petite and outgoing kitty companion.
 The most notable feature of the breed is the shortened tail—sometimes referred to as a “pom” by breed enthusiasts.
-Resulting from a natural gene mutation, it can be straight, bent, or kinked but often resembles a bunny’s bushy tail.
+Resulting from a natural gene mutation, it can be straight, bent, or kinked, but it often resembles a bunny’s bushy tail.

 Weight: 8 to 10 pounds (males); 5 to 7 pounds (females)

 Coat Color: Wide variety of accepted colors including solid white, black, chocolate, cream, red, lilac, and blue; bi-colored and tricolored coats are also common

 Eye Color: Any shade, though blue and gold are common as well as odd-eyes

 |Tendency to Vocalize||High|

 History of the Japanese Bobtail